Prosperity

 What is substance?

-4. Substance is not so generally recognized as some of the other attributes or ideas of God, such as life, love, wisdom and power, but it is very necessary to the well-being of man, and it should be recognized and studied and used.
+4. Substance1 is not so generally recognized2 as some of the other attributes or ideas of God, such as life, love, wisdom and power, but it is very necessary to the well-being of man, and it should be recognized and studied and used.
 Substance is Mind Essence, the body of God; it is Omnipresence, all penetrating, all potential, all intelligent, all providing, all sustaining, everywhere present.
 It is the foundation of the universe, all things being formed from it, the structure upon which all things are made; it is that in which ideas live and move and have being just as a fish lives and moves and has being in water.
-Although substance or Mind Essence is invisible and intangible to the outer eye of manifest man, man has the power of thought or of image-making by which he can attune himself to Spirit and by this mind activity come to see and feel divine substance as a living reality.
-From this living reality or substance man forms in his mind mental images or pictures of whatever he wills or desires, whatever he thinks or feels.
+Although substance or Mind Essence is invisible and intangible to the outer eye of manifest man, man has the power of thought3 or of image-making by which he can attune himself to Spirit and by this mind activity come to see and feel divine substance as a living reality.
+From this living reality or substance we form in our mind mental images or pictures of whatever we will or desire, whatever we think or feel.
 These forms then take shape in the outer or physical realm as things, circumstances and conditions and are known as formed substance, matter or material things.

 What is matter?
 What is the distinction between substance and matter?